LoveUlitka/Dino_test_assignment/README.md

-# Test assignment for Dino Systems (QA engineer position)
+# Test assignment for Dino Systems

 ```
 "Counter" application
-Please create a simple application "Counter" using Python as primary development tool (without an additional packages, only common pack).
-Application details: application should properly count number of *.dll files in C:\Windows\System32 directory and all sub directories which starts from "a" symbol.
+Please create a simple application "Counter" using Python as primary development tool
+(without an additional packages, only common pack).
+Application details: application
+should properly count number of *.dll files in C:\Windows\System32 directory and all
+sub directories which starts from "a" symbol.
 Input data: no input required.
 Output data format:

 Number of files: XXX
 Files: